 The New Climate Economy (NCE) is the Commission’s flagship project.
 It provides independent and authoritative evidence on the relationship between actions which can strengthen economic performance and those which reduce the risk of dangerous climate change.

 NCE released its initial report in September 2014, Better Growth, Better Climate: The New Climate Economy Report.
 An Advisory Panel of world-leading economists, chaired by Lord Nicholas Stern carried out an expert review of the work.
 In July 2015 we released Seizing the Global Opportunity: Partnerships for Better Growth and a Better Climate, which focused on how international and multi-stakeholder cooperation can catalyse sustainable economic growth while reducing emissions.
 In October 2016, we released The Sustainable Infrastructure Imperative: Financing for Better Growth and Development, which identifies the barriers to financing sustainable infrastructure and suggests measures to overcome them.
+In September 2018, we released our latest report, Unlocking the Inclusive Growth Story of the 21st Century: Acceleratinng Climate Action in Urgent Times, which highlights the economic benefits of climate action across five sectors of the economy.

 The project continues to launch country- and sector-specific research: